web

 How the changes will affect your vehicle:

 Electric and low emission cars registered on or after 1 April 2025 – you will need to pay the lowest first year rate of vehicle tax (which applies to vehicles with CO2 emissions 1 to 50g/km).
-From the second tax payment onwards, these vehicles will pay the standard rate.
-This is £190 for 2024 but is subject to change for 2025.
+From the second tax payment onwards, these vehicles will pay the standard rate (£195 for 2025).

 Electric and low emission cars registered between 1 March 2001 and 31 March 2017– these vehicles will move to the first band that has a VED value.
-This is £20 for 2024 but is subject to change for 2025.
+This is £20 but is subject to change.

 Hybrid and alternatively fuelled vehicles (AFVs) – the £10 annual discount for hybrid and AFVs will be removed, and the rate you will pay will depend on when the vehicle was first registered.
 If the vehicle was: